FineUploader/fine-uploader/readme.md

 * Display specific error messages from server on upload failure (hover over failed upload item)
 * Ability to auto-retry failed uploads
 * Option to allow users to manually retry a failed upload
-* Create your own file validator
+* Create your own file validator and/or use some default validators include with Fine Uploader
+* Receive callback at various stages of the upload process
+* Send any parameters server-side along with each file.
+* Any many more!

 <br/>
 ### License ###